Civil Air Patrol: Relationship to the military

 Although CAP retains the title "United States Air Force Auxiliary" this auxiliary status only applies when CAP members and resources are on a United States Air Force-assigned mission with an Air Force-assigned mission number.
 When CAP resources are engaged in a USAF mission they are reimbursed by the Air Force for communications expenses, fuel and oil, and a share of aircraft maintenance expenses.
 In addition, CAP members are covered by the Federal Employees Compensation Act (FECA) in the event of injury while participating in the mission.
-At all other times, such as when aiding civilian authorities, the CAP remains and acts as a private, non-profit corporation.
+At all other times, such as when aiding civilian authorities, CAP remains and acts as a private, non-profit corporation.

 The USAF's Air Combat Command (ACC), through 1st Air Force, is the parent command of CAP.
 In October 2002, the USAF announced plans to move CAP "operational" mission activities from the Air Force's operations directorate (HAF/A3) to the Air Force's newly created homeland security directorate.

 In an announcement on 28 August 2015 by Gen. Mark Welsh, Air Force Chief of Staff, Civil Air Patrol is included in the U.S. Air Force's definition of the "total force".
 To accomplish this, the USAF updated Doctrine Volume 2, Leadership, to expand the descriptions of total force and "Airmen" to consist of active duty Air Force, Air National Guard, Air Force Reserve, Air Force Auxiliary, and Air Force Civilian Service members.
 Part of that Total Force inclusion was a realignment in the responsible command which moved Civil Air Patrol-U.S. Air Force (CAP-USAF) from Air Education and Training Command through the Jeanne M. Holm Center for Officer Accession and Citizen Development at Maxwell AFB, Alabama, to Air Combat Command through 1st Air Force.
 This change took place on 24 June 2016.